adirnago/Tikal-Home-Assignment/README.md

 **CI-CD with Github Actions:**
 1. Create a new file in the .github/workflows
+2. Clone the git repository to your linux machine
-2. Copy the following YAML contents into the test.yml file:
+3. Copy the following YAML contents into the test.yml file under test/spring-petclinic/.github/workflows:
 name: GitHub Actions Demo
 on: [push]
 jobs: